automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Euoplocephalus.md

 # Euoplocephalus
-## Description: Even this ankylosaur's eyelids were armored.
+## Even this ankylosaur's eyelids were armored.